TID-Lab/aggie/README.md

 ### Google Places
 Aggie uses Google Places for guessing locations in the application.
 To make it work:
   1. You will need to get an API key from [Google API console](https://console.developers.google.com/) for [Google Places API](https://developers.google.com/places/documentation/).
+  1. Read about [Google API usage](https://developers.google.com/places/web-service/usage) limits and consider [whitelisting](https://support.google.com/googleapi/answer/6310037) your Aggie deployment to avoid surprises.
-  1. Then go to Settings > Settings and edit the Google Places settings and add the key.
+  1. Go to Settings > Settings and edit the Google Places settings and add the key.

 ### Emails
   1. `fromEmail` is the email address from which system emails come.
 Also used for the default admin user.